rutujahype141/Sign-Language-Advance/README.md

-# ASL Interpreter — Transfer Learning & Multimodal Features
+# Advancing Sign Language Interpretation with Transfer Learning and Multimodal Features

-This repository provides an **end-to-end implementation** of the paper's methodology:

 - Baseline CNN for sign language gesture recognition
 - Transfer learning using ResNet-50 and EfficientNet-B0